dunkmann00/PrusaPosts/ColorLitho/README.md

 ColorBlip was the last script I made for printing my color lithophanes.
 I noticed in the g-code preview there were a bunch of little, almost micro, lines that it was trying to print for the lithophane section.
-Especially as it got higher up there were a bunch on a lot of the top layers.
+This was especially prevalent on the topmost layers.
 These little lines were definitely too short for the printer to print successfully.
 They weren't even the length of the nozzle.
 I figured that they would probably not improve the look of the lithophane and would also cause the printer to have to make a bunch of extra moves.

 So what does it actually do you ask?
 ColorBlip removes any lines that are shorter than the nozzle diameter.
 This way the print doesn't end up with any